Zankoku-Okuno/unicoder/README.md

 hands off the keyboard.
 This can allow for unicode to be entered into source code or any other text document you're editing.

-Entering unicode is not as easy as typing a special string (default backslash) followed by an identifier.
+Entering unicode is as easy as typing a special string (default backslash) followed by an identifier.
 There's also syntax for wrapping content inside a pair of unicode strings.
 For example, with the default configuration, unicoder turns